Odd News Roundup: Shakin' bacon? Belgian researchers study pigs' response to music | Science-Environment

 Shakin' bacon?
 Belgian researchers study pigs' response to music

-Scientists in Belgium are investigating a farmer's claim that different styles of music affect the behavior of his pigs.
+Scientists in Belgium are investigating a farmer's claim that different styles of music affect the behaviour of his pigs.

 Piet Paesmans first noticed the phenomenon when his son started singing a tune in the barn during a sluggish insemination session his sows seemed excited and started wagging their tails.